FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-05-29-moving-to-hugo-on-azure-with-cloudflare.md

 ![customdomain-appservice](https://cdn.offering.solutions/img/articles/2019-05-29/customdomain-appservice.png)

-Of course in Cloudflare I added these mappings then as we use the cloudflare nameservers and not the ones from godaddy anymore.
+Of course in Cloudflare I added these mappings then as we use the Cloudflare nameservers and not the ones from godaddy anymore.

 ![cloudflare-mappings](https://cdn.offering.solutions/img/articles/2019-05-29/cloudflare-mappings.png).